JiayingWu-work/Mouse_of_the_Nation/Chapter6.md

 Scurrying under the kitchen table, the mouse stumbled upon something.

-A juicy, albeit dusty, strawberry.
+A juicy, albeit dusty, apple.

-A shadow appears followed by a broom.
+A shadow appears followed by a big broom.

-Strawberry is under the shadow.

-A human shadow appers.

-A broom disappeared.